rendrjs/rendrjs.github.io/_collection/constructor.md

 example: new Collection([models], [options])
 ---

 The constructor creates a new instance of a Collection.
-To customize your constructor, create an `initialize` function, which will be called by the constructor.
+To customize your constructor, create an `initialize` function on the child class, this function will be invoked once the parents constructor method is completed.
+See [Backbone's documentation](http://backbonejs.org#Collection-constructor) for more information.

 The `models` parameter is an array of [*Models*](/model).